Tara Statue Portrays the “Mother of Liberation”

 As a result, the first identifiable standing Tara statue appeared in the 7th century ACE.
-This Tara statue is still viewable today at cave 6 in the Ellora Cave complex located at Maharashtra India.
+This original standing Tara statue is still viewable today at cave 6 in the Ellora Cave complex located at Maharashtra India.
 Although this stone image is rather plain, the character and appearance of Tara statues would soon become much more elaborate.

 Green Tara Statue